 Shaun Heng, vice president of operations at CoinMarketCap admitted to having hired candidates partly because they did a video resume.
 He thinks that video resumes help recruiters see the applicant’s enthusiasm level and also give them a “feel for the person.”

-Like Heng, I believe that a video resume is better combined with a written resume.
+Like Heng, I believe that a video resume is better combined with a written resume as It improves your chances of getting hired as a creative. .

 Online video hosting platforms like Adilo come with a built-in recorder.
 With this, you can record your video resumes seamlessly with your smartphone or computer.